Irresistible Nagoya style fried chicken wings coated with savory-sweet garlic soy dressing, garnish with white sesame.

 One of my husband’s favorite Japanese meals that he always requests to eat when we are in Japan is Yakitori.
-Yakitori means “grill (yaki) chicken (tori)” in Japanese and Yakitori restaurants typically serves their delicacies on a wooden skewers.
+Yakitori means “grill (yaki) chicken (tori)” in Japanese and Yakitori restaurants typically serves their delicacies on wooden skewers.

 With “chicken” in the name, you guessed right, the main ingredients are mostly from chickens.
-Typical chicken parts served on skewer include thighs, meatball, skin, hearts, wings, cartilage, and gizzards.
+Typical chicken parts served on skewer include thighs, meatballs, skin, hearts, wings, cartilage, and gizzards.
 Based on your preference and chicken parts, you pick seasonings – either shio (salt) or tare (yakitori sauce) – for each skewer.
 Other popular skewers besides chicken parts are bacon asparagus, shiitake mushrooms, fried tofu, bacon quail egg, and pork cheek meat.

 When a Japanese Yakitori restaurant Kokko opened close to our home a few years ago, my husband requested to go on nearly every special occasion.
 One of our family’s favorite items on the menu is their Nagoya style chicken wings.
 These are sooooo good!
 One order is not really enough for our family.

-These chicken wings are deep fried to perfection and then coated with sweet soy sauce.
+These chicken wings are deep-fried to perfection and then coated with sweet soy sauce.
 This style of deep fried chicken (we call it Karaage) with the sweet sauce is referred to as Nagoya style because they were originated from there (Nagoya is located in central part of Japan).
 Every time when these chicken wings are served, our family would need to divide the pieces into equal shares so our children wouldn’t fight over who had more or less pieces.
-Since my family loves this dish so much, I knew I had to come up with something similar, and finally I was able to come close to duplicating the flavor.
+Since my family loves this dish so much, I knew I had to come up with something similar, and finally, I was able to come close to duplicating the flavor.